content-left-bg.png

 Activity scope

-This guideline relates to student participation in target archery as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in target archery as an activity to support curriculum delivery.

 Note: In this activity context, archery equipment is not being used as a weapon and is not classified as a firearm under the Weapons Act 1990 (Qld).